jmotwel/VGDFinal/README.txt

 tilemap.pde: This file contains the logic for the background tilemap.
 It
 			 builds up the background tilemap then exports it as an image so that rendering is faster.

+index.html: default html file displayed when the ip address of the ip of the VM
+			is entered in the browser.
+Runs the processing code to display game

+tile.html: runs javascript to display and number the tiles used in the game.
+			Helper file to see which number a tile is to be entered in tilemap arrays.

+Artistic Credits.txt: file that gives credit to authors of the images used for the game

+All other files are image resources to be used in the game

 - Instructions
 For our final project, our team used multiple files as well as several images.